paultopia/writingBackup/README.md

 Some of the code (for getting pandoc to run) adapted (i.e., swiped) from [https://github.com/RockfordWei/PanDoc](https://github.com/RockfordWei/PanDoc), which doesn't have a license listed, but last I recall (I think) the GitHub user agreement opts one in to a default of the MIT license for public repos without any other license so I'm relying on that.

 Architecture for getting it to work using commandline app structure suggested by [Sundell](https://www.swiftbysundell.com/articles/building-a-command-line-tool-using-the-swift-package-manager/).

+To repeat, early beta, might blow up, doesn't have any options at all yet, etc. etc. No warranties if it deletes all your data or something.